This page explains how to install and to update the framework in your projects.

 At the time of writing, Godot doesn’t have a package manager, that is to say, a tool to easily install and remove dependencies in a project.
 Here are some instructions and tips to get the framework into your project.

-In short, to get started, you only need to copy the
+In short, to get started, you can either copy the

-src/ directory and copy it into your project.
+addons/com.gdquest.godot-steering-ai-framework directory and copy it into your project, or you can clone or submodule the files from this repository.
+Keep your project organized and keep things in a directory!
 Once you open your project in Godot, the engine will automatically register all

 GSAI* classes and give you full auto-completion for them.